anydotcrypto/metatransactions/docs/EIP-proposal.md

 There are two alternative approaches that we describe below.

 **Pre-signed Ethereum Transaction.** It is possible to supply a pre-signed Ethereum Transaction to the new opcode.
 We can re-use the existing account system for the replay protection and re-use significant portions of code (both in the node and client-side) to handling the transaction.
 However, it does involve a more complicated data-structure (e.g. RLP decoding, additional fields, etc) and it may not be desirable to mix the replay protection of both systems.
 As well, it limits the signer to NONCE replay protection (single queue).
 We mention the approach as it is a desirable alternative that should be considered and it has been implemented in the [GSN](https://github.com/opengsn/gsn/blob/master/contracts/Penalizer.sol#L28).
+Note this can break the [tx pool invariant](https://ethereum-magicians.org/t/eip-callwithsigner-as-a-potential-fix-for-the-msg-sender-problem/4340/2).

 **Modify Ethereum Transaction**.
 We can modify the structure of an Ethereum Transaction to include a new field for the signer's address, signature & replay protection and the calldata.
 The EVM can check if the fields are filled in are correct before swapping msg.sender with the signer's address.
 Of course, if the fields are omitted, then msg.sender == tx.origin.
 However modifying the structure of an Ethereum Transaction is an intrusive and significant change.
 It may require all wallets and tooling to upgrade to support the new EIP.

-We provide some brief information in regards to related work:
+We provide some brief information in regard to related work:

 [Account abstraction](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/account-abstraction/).
 It removes the distinction of externally owned accounts and contract accounts.
 In a way, it is similar to the proxy contract approach where the user's funds are stored in the contract wallet and that is the default msg.sender on the network.
 As a result, this EIP may not be required as there is no such thing as an 'externally owned account' and thus the signer's address is never used as msg.sender.